 Current Projects

-Valued Living: An ACT-Based Intervention for Autistic Adults (IRB protocol #13801) is a six-session online intervention created to increase overall well-being among autistic adults.
+Valued Living Lite: An ACT-Based Intervention for Autistic Adults (IRB protocol #14424) is a single-session online intervention created to increase overall well-being among autistic adults experiencing mental health concerns.
 This program was co-created with autistic adults.

 The primary goals of this current study are to assess: